-All Spokane County Libraries will open on Monday, March 8.
+All Spokane County Libraries are open, starting Monday, March 8.

-We are looking forward to opening and assisting you with our library services, resources, and programs.
+We look forward to assisting you in with our library services, resources, and programs.
 The reopening requirements are a challenge that we have adhered to while still offering as many services as possible.

 We wish that as a library we could to do everything we used to before the pandemic, but until the requirements change, we appreciate your patience and understanding that not all services, resources, and programs will be available.

-Your library is going to look a little different on March 8.
+Your library is going to look a little different starting March 8.
 Here’s what you can expect:

-Our facilities will be open 12–6pm Monday through Saturday on days when the library would normally be open.
+Our facilities are open 12–6pm Monday through Saturday on days when the library would normally be open.
 (See below for open days for each library.)

 Masks are required.
 If you do not have one, we will provide a mask for you to use during your visit.
 If you have a medical reason or choose not to wear a mask, please take advantage of our curbside pickup service, our virtual Book a Librarian appointment, and our other mobile services.